MattiaCinelli/Mattia-Portfolio/README.md

 - **Team Leader Data Scientist at Department of Health and Social Care (contractor position)** (Nov 2020 - Sep 2021)
   - *Role*: Team Leader in the Test Analytics and Modelling
   - Team: DHSC/T&T/Test Demand Modelling group Under
+  - I'm the team leader for the group responsible for the creation and maintaining of the Python software that has enabled a reliable meta-analysis of the Covid-19 tests performed in England and, the creation of the weekly reporting on the prediction of testing for the government.
+My work in the department validated the use of custom created Python software for the pandemic effort, an approach that has been later adopted throughout the DHSC

 - **Data Scientist at Sensyne Health (contractor position)** (March 2020 – July 2020)
   - Analysis of NHS Medical Database for patients affected from Covid-19, resulting in a near-live ML prediction of patient outcome from lab data.
 Deployment of such code in two partnership hospitals.